pavantejaswivelivela/pavantejaswivelivela/readme.md

 ## About
 Hi, I’m @pavantejaswivelivela.

-I specialise in R&D for early-stage bio-inspired multifunctional technologies, developing a **structured, morphology-driven front-end digital ideation system**—the **MBID ideation system**—that facilitates the creation of innovative multifunctional designs.
-My work integrates biology (morphology), product design, mechanical engineering, and Artificial intelligence to generate novel solutions across industries such as healthcare, aerospace, automotive, and marine.
+I specialise in R&D for early-stage bio-inspired multifunctional technologies.
+I developed the **MBID** ideation system, a **structured, morphology-driven digital framework** that facilitates the creation of innovative multifunctional designs.
+My work integrates biology (morphology), product design, and mechanical engineering, supported by **AI** to generate novel solutions across various industries, including soft robotics, healthcare, aerospace, automotive, and marine.

 By combining morphology, function, and materials, my framework offers a systematic approach to ideation, enabling researchers and industry professionals to develop structures and products with unconventional functionalities.